-Searching is case-insensitive.
+Searching is not case-sensitive.
 So table, Table and TABLE are all the same.

 If you enter a word or series of words in the search box, the application will filter the table to only display lines having these words (logical operator AND).

-If you want to add (logical operator OR) some lines, you must prefix your word by "+".
+If you want to add (logical operator OR) some lines, you must prefix your word with "+".

-If you want to remove (logical operator NOT) some lines, you must prefix your word by "-".
+If you want to remove (logical operator NOT) some lines, you must prefix your word with "-".

-If you want to search only on one column, you must prefix your word by the column name, like: col1:word.
+If you want to search only one column, you must prefix your word with the column name, like: col1:word.

 If you want to use the character ":" in value, you must specify the column name, like: col1:value:rest.